aykhanmv/covid19-data-analysis-project/readme.md

 ##Getting Started
 To get started with the project, follow these steps:

-1.Clone the repository or download the project files.
+1. Clone the repository or download the project files.

-2.Ensure that you have Python installed on your system.
+2. Ensure that you have Python installed on your system.

-3.Install the required libraries by running the following command:
+3. Install the required libraries by running the following command:
 ```
 pip install -r requirements.txt
 ```